syncfusion-content/blazor-docs/blazor/getting-started/maui-blazor-app.md

 ---
 layout: post
-title: Getting Started with Syncfusion Blazor MAUI App in Visual Studio
+title: Getting Started with MAUI Blazor App in Visual Studio
-description: Check out the documentation for getting started with Blazor MAUI App and Syncfusion Blazor Components in Visual Studio and much more.
+description: Check out the documentation for getting started with MAUI Blazor App and Syncfusion Blazor Components in Visual Studio and much more.
 platform: Blazor
 component: Common
 documentation: ug